dreamonkey/vue-auth0/README.md

 # vue-auth0

-This is a wrapper around `@auth0/auth0-spa-js` meant to ease the usage into Vue projects.
+This is a wrapper around `@auth0/auth0-spa-js` meant to ease its usage into Vue3 projects.
-This is heavily inspired by the [snippet](https://auth0.com/docs/quickstart/spa/vuejs#create-an-authentication-wrapper) into Auth0 official documentation, but with a couple more helpers and TS support.
+This is heavily inspired by the [snippet](https://auth0.com/docs/quickstart/spa/vuejs#create-an-authentication-wrapper) into Auth0 official documentation, but with a couple more helpers.

+This wrapper supports both JS and TS codebases.

 ## Install